swillasnomads/Blog/content/posts/May21-28_NZ_N1.md

 But we figured, how hard can it really be, and we kinda have to get back to our car.

 So we set out.
-On what would be as harrowing an adventure as what Frodo and Sam encountered, I assume.
+On what would be, I assume, as harrowing an adventure as what Frodo and Sam encountered.
 We were the only ones who completed the hike that day and for good reason.
 Some did the halfway point and warned us that the winds were so strong they had knocked over a 230lbs man.

 {{< figure src="/img/May21-28/sam_crossing_end.jpg" >}}